codingwithcn/Receipt-App/README.md

 Because it is so easy to see an issue, it becomes easier to report it, so when ever you spot an issue, send me an email and I will see try to fix it when ever I have an oppurtunity.

+# Credit:
+> - App was made with Electron js
+> - App was made with Sqlite3
+> - Chidozie J. Nnaji (codingwithcn@gmail.com) was the Author of this app

 ## License
 [CC0 1.0 (Public Domain)](LICENSE.md)